 When an authorized merchant logs in to their Clover merchant account, the Clover server redirects the merchant to your app.
 The Access Token returned to you in the OAuth session is the Authorization key for the REST Pay Display API.

-Note: If your app does not require a server, see our OAuth Facilitator Service documentation.
+Note: If your app does not require a server, see OAuth Facilitator Service.

 A web app (REST client) in Clover that represents your point-of-sale (POS) integration is needed to complete the OAuth flow.
 The configuration of this web app includes: